Withnell

 Withnell is a village and civil parish in the Borough of Chorley, Lancashire, England.
 According to the census of 2001, it had a population of 3,631, reducing to 3,498 at the census of 2011.
 Withnell is about 5 mi north-east of Chorley itself and about 5 mi from Blackburn.
+It borders the villages of Brinscall and Abbey Village, which are part of the parish.
 It constituted an urban district from 1894 to 1974.
-It was originally called 'Withinhull' around 1160, later appearing as 'Withinhulle' in the 1332 Subsidy Rolls of Lancashire, meaning 'a hill where willow trees grow'.
-It borders the villages of Brinscall and Abbey Village which are part of the parish.